halfik/lumen-ddd-sample/README.md

 - define and understand what given model does and is used for in given context
 - if needed, move whole module from our application to a new application.
 We have an option to split monolith to microservices

-#### Common domain
+#### Common module
 There is a Common domain where we can add models that are common for all domain to avoid replicating them.
-Common domain can be used as a place to keep own wrappers around external libraries.
+Common domain can be also used as a place to keep own wrappers around external libraries.

-So if there is no need or time to write own solutions for every small problem.
+If there is no need or time to write own solutions for every small problem.
 It is a good idea to use external library.
-But we should not use it in domain layer.
-It will be problematic if in future we try to replace it with another one.
+But we should not use it in domain layer (it should stay framework/external tools agnostic).

+Using external libraries in our domains will be problematic if in future we try to replace it with another one.
 So better approach is to use Common to create own class that will use external library to implement what we need.
 And if we will have to swap that library into another one that wrapper class is only one we will have to change.